EYBlockchain/starlight/README.md

 ---
 #### Example: Using the `re-initisalisable` decorator

 In the contract below, the owner of `tokenOwners[tokenId]` is the address stored as its mapping value.
 When `withdraw` is called, the commitment is nullified and the new value is `address(0)`, so no new commitment is created.
 This creates a problem if deposit is called again: how can a new owner provide a nullifier if the token was previously owned?
 The `re-initialisable` decorator solves this by allowing the variable to be re-initialised in `deposit`.
+Note that in the below contract the check `require(tokenOwners[tokenId] == msg.sender, "You're not the owner of this token.");` is essential to ensure that `tokenOwners[tokenId]` cannot be re-initialised maliciously in either `transfer` or `withdraw`.
+For a non re-initialisable secret variable this check would not be necessary because only the owner could modify it.

 ```solidity
 contract NFT_Escrow {